apache/trafficserver/doc/sdk/man/TSAPI.en.rst

 file to determine the names of all shared plugin libraries that need to be loaded.
-The plugin.config file also defines arguments that are to be passed to each plugin's initialization function, ``TSPluginInit``\(\).
-The records.config file defines the path to each plugin shared library.
+The plugin.config file also defines arguments that are to be passed to each plugin's initialization function, :func:`TSPluginInit`.
+The :file:`records.config` file defines the path to each plugin shared library.

-The sample plugin.config file below contains a comment line, a blank line, and two plugin configurations::
+The sample :file:`plugin.config` file below contains a comment line, a blank line, and two plugin configurations::

     # This is a comment line.
     my-plugin.so www.junk.com www.trash.com www.garbage.com
     some-plugin.so arg1 arg2 $proxy.config.http.cache.on

-Each plugin configuration in the plugin.config file resembles a UNIX or DOS shell command; each line in plugin.config cannot exceed 1023 characters.
+Each plugin configuration in the :file:`plugin.config` file resembles a UNIX or DOS shell command; each line in :file:`plugin.config` cannot exceed 1023 characters.

 The first plugin configuration is for a plugin named my-plugin.so.
 It contains three arguments that are to be passed to that plugin's